maxADeVisser/Control_computer_with_motion_capture/README.md

 ## Voice-commands
 Commands you can say:
                 **Enter:**             Press enter

                 **Delete:**            Delete one word

                 **Single delete:**     Delete one letter

                 **Clear:**             Delete one line

                 **Space:**             Press the space bar

                 **Exit:** or **Quit:** Close the program

 Commands you can use to type a symbol:
                 **Question Point:**    Put a question mark at the end of the sentence.

                 **Period:**            Put a dot at the end of the sentence.

-1) After speech to text activation
-2) Say what you want to type.
-3) Followed by what voice-command you need.